Wednesday, December 31, 2014

-ON December 31st the Religion of Antinous commemorates the Apotheosis of Aelius Caesar.
+ON December 31st we commemorate the Apotheosis of Aelius Caesar.

-Hadrian adopted Lucius Ceionius Commodus Verus, and called him Aelius Verus Caesar.
+Hadrian adopted Lucius Ceionius Commodus Verus, and called him Aelius Verus Caesar (portraits by Priest Uendi).

 It was said that beauty was his only recommendation.
 His poor health soon overtook him and Hadrian is reported to have said, "We have leaned against a tottering wall and have wasted the four hundred million sentences which we gave to the populace and the soldiers on the adoption of Commodus."

 He died on the Calends of January in the year 138 ... only a few months before Hadrian ... from an overdose of medicine given to help him make a speech to the Senate thanking Hadrian for the succession.